 My favourite product from the Honest to Goodness bulk store is the wholemeal cake flour, both myself and my sour dough starter love it.
 Because yes, I joined the sourdough craze in April and have been making sourdough most weeks since.
 Initially I had a few troubles, and learning to make sour dough in cooler weather isn’t the best time for it.
 But once the weather heated and by then I had been at it regularly for months, the loaves are so delicious, and often half eaten on the night they are baked.
 I started buying the flour in bulk once I realised we were in it for the long run, we are on are second 12.5kg bag of flour!
 And I would guess that we have saved no less than 30 plastic bread bags.

-In the same online order I purchase the No Pong deodorant, an Australian natural deodorant that comes in a recyclable tin container (tin can be recycled over and over and over and is a much more planet friendly product).
-While I had made these purchases for my 40th, I didn’t open until we came back from our QLD holiday.
-At the stoke of midnight when the clock ticked over I was actually enjoying the nuptials for a long time friend.
+In the same online order I purchased the No Pong deodorant, an Australian natural deodorant that comes in a recyclable tin container (tin can be recycled over and over and over and is a much more planet friendly product).
+While I had made these purchases for my 40th, I didn’t open the package on my birthday as I was away.
+At the stoke of midnight when the clock ticked over I was actually enjoying the celebration of the nuptials for a long time friend whose wedding I had officiated earlier in the day.
 Great minds think alike and she had gifted me when a sensational sustainable gift that included many awesome products, including her homemade natural deodorant stick.
 So I was fully armed and ready to complete the arm detox (its recommended to do after years of chemical build up in your arm pits

 Meanwhile during 2020 I continued to reduce my household waste as much as possible.
 I compost all food scraps, and continued to collect my soft plastic for the redcyle program and my lids for the ‘lids for kids’.
 Each week I have one plastic bag of rubbish, often I don’t put my bin out and I walk my rubbish to a neighbours bin.
 I figure that one less stop for the garbage truck is a better run for him (or her).